Benjamin-Tomkins/acebook-java-template/README.md

 }
 ```

-To see what posts we just have to curl GET on the url.
+To see any posts we have, curl GET on the url :

 ```curl localhost:8080/api/posts``` <br>
 ```